ballerina-platform/module-ballerina-kubernetes/samples/sample2/README.md

-## Sample2: Kubernetes Hello World with liveness and hostname mapping
+## Sample2: Kubernetes Hello World with enableLiveness and hostname mapping

-- This sample runs simple ballerina hello world service in kubernetes cluster with liveness probe and  hostname mapping for ingress.
+- This sample runs simple ballerina hello world service in kubernetes cluster with enableLiveness probe and  hostname mapping for ingress.
 - Following files will be generated from this sample.
     ```